etnami/ames-house-price-regression/README.md

 ## Data

-The Ames, Iowa housing dataset (1,300 properties, 31 features) is bundled inside the `.knwf` file itself, since KNIME workflow exports include their data by default.
-This is a well-known public dataset; no separate licensing note applies.
+The workflow bundles the 1,300-property, 31-variable version of the Ames Housing dataset (De Cock, 2011) used in the coursework, so it reruns without a separate data file.

 ## Limitations

-- Adjusted R² penalizes the model for its 76 predictors (after categorical encoding), so it's a more honest comparison across the two models than raw R², which is why the headline numbers above lead with Adjusted R² rather than R².
+- Adjusted R² penalises the model for its 76 predictors, so it is a fairer comparison across the two models than raw R²; that is why the headline numbers lead with it.
-- The Tree's CV RMSE has a small, trivial discrepancy between the workflow's saved output ($39,699.06) and the write-up's reported table ($39,696.55), about a $2.51 difference (0.006%).
-Noted for transparency; it doesn't change any conclusion.
+- The Tree's CV RMSE differs by $2.51 (0.006%) between the workflow's saved output ($39,699.06) and my reported figure ($39,696.55); this does not affect any conclusion.
-- Both models systematically underpredict sale price on average; this is described in the write-up as a substantive finding about model bias, not something to be corrected by retuning.
+- Both models have a negative mean signed difference; the Tree's underprediction is the more systematic one because its predictions are capped at its highest leaf mean.
+- Test-set results come from a single 20% holdout (260 properties) and the gap between the models is small, so they should be read as comparable.
+Linear Regression's test Adjusted R² (0.763) is higher than its cross-validated one (0.725), which reflects the variability of a single split.
+- Standard errors could not be computed for most Linear Regression coefficients because of residual multicollinearity among the encoded dummy variables (the correlation filter removes pairwise but not joint collinearity), so the coefficients are useful for ranking predictors, not for inference.
+The large negative `KitchenAbvGr` and `BedroomAbvGr` coefficients are counterintuitive and likely reflect correlated predictors, since `GrLivArea` already captures size.
+- Tree tuning covered minimum node size only (5, 10, 20); depth limits and pruning were not explored. `SalePrice` was not log-transformed, to keep RMSE and MAE in dollars.

 ## Verification note

-Every number in this README was extracted directly from the workflow's own saved output tables (KNIME's Numeric Scorer nodes store real computed statistics, not just configuration), not taken from the write-up's prose, then cross-checked against the write-up's Table 8.
-15 of 16 metrics matched exactly.
+Every figure in the results tables was extracted from the workflow's own saved output tables (KNIME's Numeric Scorer nodes store the computed statistics) and checked against my write-up (Tables 8, 9 and 10).
+All but one matched exactly; the exception is the $2.51 difference described under Limitations.

-One real, substantive mismatch turned up in that process: the write-up states the tuned Regression Tree uses **minimum node size = 10** (and Table 7 shows this was the winning value from a three-way tuning comparison), and the actual saved *results* stored in the workflow's Numeric Scorer nodes matched the node-size-10 numbers from that table.
-But the Simple Regression Tree Learner node, as configured in the workflow file at the time it was supplied, had **minimum node size set to 20**, a value Table 7 shows performs worse on every metric (CV Adjusted R² 0.721 vs. 0.745, CV RMSE $41,488 vs. $39,697).
-In other words: the workflow's stored results reflect a node-size-10 run, but its current configuration was set to 20, most likely because the parameter was changed after the last full execution and the file was saved without re-running.
-Left as-is, reopening and re-executing the file would have reproduced worse numbers than the ones reported.
+One real mismatch turned up: my write-up (Table 8) shows minimum node size = 10 was the best of three tuning candidates, and the results saved in the workflow matched that run.
+But the Simple Regression Tree Learner node in the submitted file was set to minimum node size = 20, which Table 8 shows performs worse (CV Adj.
+R² 0.721 vs. 0.745).
+The setting was most likely changed after the last full run and the file saved without re-running, so re-executing it would have reproduced worse numbers than reported.

-Per the decision made when rebuilding this repo, the shipped workflow's node setting has been corrected back to minimum node size = 10, so the file's configuration now actually matches its own saved results and the write-up.
-This is the one intentional edit made to the original submitted workflow in this whole portfolio; everywhere else, original bugs and mismatches (like the RF1/RF2 mislabeling in the song-popularity repo) were left as found and simply documented, since the person doing this portfolio judged this one worth fixing rather than only flagging, since an unfixed reproducibility trap in the one file a visitor would actually try to open and run seemed worse than the alternative.
+I corrected that one setting back to 10 so the file matches its saved results and my write-up.
+It is the only change I made to the submitted workflow.